SEIR-822/installfest-822/README.md

 ### Terminal Access to Disk

 We also need to grant permissions to our Terminal application to write to our full disk.
-In order to do so, go to your MacOS Preferences -> Security & Privacy -> Full Disk Access.
+In order to do so, click on the Apple icon in the upper lefthand corner of your screen and go to your MacOS System Preferences -> Security & Privacy -> Full Disk Access.
 If Terminal does not appear in the list of applications, add it and save the changes.

 See this [article](https://support.intego.com/hc/en-us/articles/360016683471-Enable-Full-Disk-Access-in-macOS) for more detailed steps.